katelynjco/online-resume/README.md

 Randomly generates and assigns the star background.
 Makes each cursor companion visable after clicking on the corresponding planet 4 times.
 Controls the space laser drawing tool.
 Overall, the JavaScript code controls the various elements on the page, such as the menu, planet containers, and text effects.
-The CSS code provides visual styling to these elements, such as colors, borders, and shadows.Together, these
+The CSS code provides visual styling to these elements, such as colors, borders, and shadows.